Skip to content

 http://your-server-ip

-4. Create a new user with admin role
+4. Create a new user with the admin role and your real email address.

-6. Log out and test the new account
+5. Log out and confirm the new account works.

 Terminal window